Welcome to instructions!

 The mandate agreement is automatically generated based on the offer and the task listing.
 Both parties can edit the agreement details before final approval.
 Once both sides have agreed to any changes, the finalized agreement is sent to both parties via email through the app.
 By accepting the agreement, both the task provider and the doer commit to following its terms.

-How is Task Payment Handled?
+How is payment of the Task handled?

 Our goal is to provide all the necessary support services for both task providers and doers, allowing both parties to focus solely on completing the agreed task.
 However, we currently do not offer payment processing services.
 This means that the payment method must be agreed upon between the task provider and the doer through the chat.